Please refer to the Committee's Google Drive / CMYC Vault / Finance Funding and Grants.

 Add Click-through services on the Club's Website. easyfundraising.org.uk has been suggested as it is used with a local Guide group.

-Get local business sponsorship.
+Get local business sponsorship. (by advertising on our website or Facebook?)

 https://www.rya.org.uk/about-us/charities-foundations/rya-foundation/fund